 - Pharmacy dispensing: A MAT prescriber writes prescriptions such as Suboxone (Buprenorphine/naloxone) that are dispensed by a pharmacy.
-Those dispensations are being reported to the PDMP by the dispensing pharmacy. - Clinic dispensing: When a MAT prescriber is dispensing these medications from their clinic, we are not able to require those to be reported to the PDMP as we only have statutory authority to require prescription drug outlets to report dispensations.
+Those dispensations are being reported to the PDMP by the dispensing pharmacy. - Clinic dispensing: When a MAT prescriber is dispensing these medications from their clinic, current state law does not require dispensations from a practitioner's clinic to be reported to the PDMP.